Return to the main plugin page.

 - custom – The post will be determined according to the mandatory parameter orderby and the optional parameter order.
 Possible values for orderby are listed here.
 By default, order is “DESC” (descending – starting from the highest value, the later time or the bottom position in alphabetic order).
 Alternatively you can set it to “ASC” (ascending).

 Obviously, the parameter “custom” lets you achieve the same as “latest”, “first” and “random”.
 These shortcuts exist just for convenience and readability.

-You can combine these actions with other search parameters in order to limit the considered posts to a certain group.
+You can combine these actions with other search parameters in order to limit the considered posts to a certain subsample.
 Time parameters refer to the time of publishing.
 Supported are (according to superficial testing and the documentation):

 |author||author ID or comma-separated list of IDs|